 Once you are asleep, your surgeon will make small incisions in your abdomen, which is where the instruments used for the surgery are inserted.
 An instrument called a laparoscope which has a camera and a light on the end of it will send images back to a screen for your surgeon to see.

 Carbon dioxide is also pumped into your abdomen to inflate it and allow your surgeon to clearly examine the area.
 If treatment is required, further incisions will be made in your abdomen and further instruments inserted to perform the treatment.

 Once the procedure is complete, the instruments will be removed and the carbon dioxide will be released.
 Your incisions will be closed usually with dissolvable stitches.

 You will be asked to fast before your surgery, which means no food or drink typically 4-8 hours before your operation.

 It is advisable to wear loose clothing to wear after your surgery as you may feel a little bloated from the carbon dioxide.

 You must arrange for someone to take you home and stay with you for 24 hours after your operation, as you will be unable to drive.

-After your surgery, you will usually be allowed to return home a couple of hours after.
+After your surgery, you will usually be allowed to return home after a couple of hours.